ziutek/mymysql/README.md

 field in database handler to appropriate value before connect, and change *max_allowed_packet* value in MySQL server configuration.

-## Thread safety
+## Thread safe engine

-You can use this package in multithreading enviroment.
-All methods are thread safe, unless the description of the method says something else.
+If you import "mymysql/thrsafe" instead of in multithreading enviroment all methods are thread safe, unless the description of the method says something else.

 If one thread is calling *Query* or *Exec* method, other threads will be blocked if they call *Query*, *Start*, *Exec*, *Run* or other method which send